25th Annual Ann Ferren Conference on Teaching, Research and Learning

 Given the resistance of some students to General Education courses, we should talk about how we can improve the perception of these courses by highlighting the benefits and exploring ways of addressing any problems.

-(for faculty teaching and wanting to teach University College courses) - with Sarah Menke-Fish (SOC) (Chair), Bill Davies (SPA), Kiho Kim (CAS-ENVS), Gregg Ivers (SPA-GOVT), Michelle Newton-Francis (CAS-SOC), Stina Oakes (CAS-LIT)
+(for faculty teaching and wanting to teach University College courses) - with Sarah Menke-Fish (SOC) (Chair), Bill Davies (SPA), Kiho Kim (CAS-ENVS), Gregg Ivers (SPA-GOVT), Stina Oakes (CAS-LIT), Jimmie Ellis (Office of the Provost), and Lindsay Whipple (Housing and Dining)

 Now in its 8th year, the University College is an academic living/learning program that offers students a vibrant liberal arts education while utilizing Washington, DC as an extension of the classroom.
 Faculty will share successes and offer tips for incorporating these elements into any course.
 Presentation will include data on student satisfaction, retention and campus engagement.